windmill-labs/windmilldocs/docs/core_concepts/10_error_handling_in_flows/index.md

 # Error Handling in Flows

-Error in flows can be handled with two features.
+Error in flows can be handled with three features.

 ## Retries